A Brief History of The Trust

 grant to CUNY to help pay for construction, and put the remaining $18

 million in an endowed fund to benefit the field of social work.

-December, 2012: A $42 million gift from Brooke Astor to educate young New Yorkers
+December, 2012: The Trust recieves a $42 million gift from the estate of Brooke Astor to educate young New Yorkers.

 2014: The Trust created The New York Community Trust Leadership Fellows Program at Baruch College School of Public Affairs.